DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 - The following parameters need to be edited in the config file on both Source database instances.
-- To edit the file run VI on the config file on both Source database instances.
+- Edit the config file by running VI on the config file on both Source database instances.
 ```
 vi /opt/mv2adb/conf/DBNAME.mv2adb.cfg
 ```